 For individuals who decide to go with Original Medicare, you are eligible to sign up for Medicare Supplement Insurance or Medigap.
-Medigap are a private insurance company that are used to supplement your out of pocket costs such as coinsurance.
+Medigap is a type of private insurance that is used to supplement your out of pocket costs such as coinsurance.
 Medigap policies can also offer benefits not covered under Original Medicare.
 You need both Part A and Part B Medicare to qualify in enrollment.

-Medigap policies must have standardized benefits which makes it easier to make a decision.
-Medigap policies typically do not cover long-term care, vision, dental, private duty nursing and prescription drug coverage.
+Medigap policies must have standardized benefits which make it easier to make a decision.
+Medigap policies typically do not cover long-term care, vision, dental, private duty nursing, or prescription drug coverage.
 Coverage options will vary by state.

 How Much Does a Medigap Policy Cost?

 Costs will vary from location and company you pick.
 You will pay a monthly premium directly to your supplementary insurance provider.
 Medigap policies only cover one individual.
 Couples must purchase their plans separately.